MultiverseLearningProducts/swe/src/mod1/wk1/day1.md

 Below is a list of HTTP requests we want you to try and make with [postman](https://www.postman.com/).
 Collect the results that you get back from the server as each response is a puzzle piece that will form a message just for you.

-1. Make a GET request to https://http.whitehatcoaches.org.uk/start
+1. Make a GET request to https://http-challenge.whitehatcoaches.org.uk/
-1. Make a POST request to https://http.whitehatcoaches.org.uk/apprentices with your `name` in the body encoded in x-www-form-urlencoded as a key value pair where the key is `name` and the value is your name
-1. Follow the instructions you receive from the responses
+1. Follow the instructions you receive from the response
-1. Send your coach a DM on slack with your final message completed

 ----